Engee documentation

 Determining the signal delay before calculating the error rate

-A typical usage of this block is to determine the correct Receive delay parameter in the block Error Rate Calculation.
+A typical use of this block is to determine the correct Receive delay parameter in the block.
+Error Rate Calculation.

 Finding the delay for word alignment

-Another typical usage of this block is to determine how to align frame boundaries with codeword boundaries or other types of data blocks.
+Another typical use of this block is to determine how to align frame boundaries with the boundaries of codewords or other types of data blocks.

-• If the cross-correlation between the two signals is large, then the value of Correlation window length (samples) there must be much more than the expected delay, otherwise the algorithm may stabilize at the wrong value.
+• If the cross-correlation between the two signals is large, then the value Correlation window length (samples) there must be much more than the expected delay, otherwise the algorithm may stabilize at an incorrect value.
 For example, the CPM signal has a wide autocorrelation, so it has a wide cross-correlation with the delayed version of itself.
-In this case, the value is Correlation window length (samples) there should be a lot more than the expected delay.
+In this case, the value is Correlation window length (samples) it should be much longer than the expected delay.

 • If the block calculates a delay that is more than 75% from Correlation window length (samples), then the signal sRef probably delayed relative to the signal sDel.
 In this case, the signal lines leading to the two input ports should be swapped.